peppage/knowledge/food/hot-sauce.md

 * The Bronx | Green Hot Sauce
 * Pain is Good
 * Yellow Bird | Organic Serrano & Sriracha ([link](https://www.yellowbirdfoods.com/collections/hot-sauce/products/organic-serrano-condiment)) - So much flavor!
+* Heartbeat Hot Sauce | Heatonist #4 - Lion's Mane Piri Piri

 ## Good sauces

 * Humble House | Ancho & Morita - Good!
 It's something you can put on everything but it's a little sweet and not spicy.
 * High River Sauces | Cheeba Gold - Has a ton of flavor, really good on eggs.
+* Hell Fire Detroit | Habanero
 * Popp Sauce | Paddy O's Potion
 * Dirty Dick's | Hot Pepper Sauce - Perhaps a little too spicy for everything
 * Pirate's Lantern Pepper Sauce
 * Hot Ones | Los Calientes
+* Seed Ranch | Umami - A lot of flavor but it's not hot at all.
+Would try their other sauces.

 ## Fine Sauces